touatimarwen7-source/MYNET.TN/replit.md

 - XSS protection through input sanitization
 - CSRF token support (ready for implementation)
 - Audit logging of all sensitive operations

-## Testing Checklist

-- ✅ Login/Register flow with role-based redirection
-- ✅ Tender creation and publication by buyers
-- ✅ Tender browsing and filtering by suppliers
-- ✅ Secure 3-step offer submission with encryption
-- ✅ Toast notifications for user feedback
-- ✅ Deadline validation preventing late submissions
-- ✅ Offer evaluation and award workflow
-- ✅ PDF generation for documents
-- ✅ MFA setup and verification
-- ✅ Responsive design on mobile/tablet

 ## Next Steps for Production